LATAM’s challenges and opportunities

 As we gear up to explore global publishing trends at the forthcoming FIPP World Media Congress, we ask Gustavo Bruno, director of circulation at Argentinian publisher Perfil and chair of the Argentinian publishing body AAER to offer some insight into the region and his own company’s strategy for success…

-***Join us at the FIPP World Media Congress, taking place from 12-14 November 2019 in Las Vegas.
-Discounted saver ticket rates are available until 24 July.
+***Join us at the FIPP World Media Congress, taking place from 12-14 November 2019 in Las Vegas, to hear more about the media sector in the LATAM region from Paula Mageste and Teresa Elizalde.
+Register before 25 September for discounted delegate rates.
 View the full agenda here.***

 Tell us about the market landscape in Latin America right now, and what’s driving the magazine market there…